Dynamics of finite inhomogeneous particle systems with exclusion interaction: Acknowledgments

 The authors are grateful to Sunil Chhita for directing us to some relevant literature, and to Aleksandar Mijatovi\'c for helpful discussions on diffusions with rank-based coefficients.
+We also thank several anonymous referees whose constructive observations and suggestions on earlier versions of the manuscript have contributed much to the present version.
 The work of MM and AW was supported by EPSRC grant EP/W00657X/1.